-In this post under JJWT I will show with example how to check whether a JWT is signed or unsigned.
+In this post under JJWT I will show with example how to check whether a JWT is secured or not.

-JwtParser class has a “isSigned” method which will figure out whether the JWT is signed or not.
+JwtParser class has a “isSigned” method which will figure out whether the JWT is secured or not.
 All we need is to pass the test JWT string as an argument to this method.

-This method returns true or false, true means JWT is signed or else false.
+This method returns true or false, true means JWT is secured or else false.

 Below is the complete code